 Runway Status Lights tell pilots and vehicle operators to stop when runways are not safe.
 Embedded in the pavement of runways and taxiways, the lights automatically turn red when other traffic makes it dangerous to enter, cross, or begin takeoff.
 The lights provide direct, immediate alerts and require no input from controllers.
-In July 2013, the FAA re-scoped the program to 17 airports.
+Runway Status Lights are operational at 17 airports across the US and three additional airports (BOS, DFW, and SAN) are scheduled to transition from RWSL prototype sites to RWSL production systems over the next two years.
 Additional airports will be considered in the near future for runway safety enhancements.

 Pilot Reference Guide